MicrosoftDocs/IntuneDocs.pl-pl/intune/apps/intune-management-extension.md

 Ta funkcja ma zastosowanie do:

-- System Windows 10 lub nowszy
+- Windows 10 lub nowszym

 ## <a name="move-to-modern-management"></a>Migracja do nowoczesnego zarządzania